zestybuffalo/sealbeachbaby/README.md

 3) Create a new proyecto in Jenkins

-4) Add source code from my github url a)scroll down under the "Build" heading of the URL.
-Select "execute shell" which will execute the shell script.
-	b) in the command it should be something like....
+4) Add source code from my github url

+5) scroll down under the "Build" heading of the URL.
+Select "execute shell" which will execute the shell script. in the command it should be something like....

-		"docker -t ecr_URL/surfline:{Git_Commit} . "
+	a. "docker -t ecr_URL/surfline:{Git_Commit} . "
-		eval "$(aws ecr get-login --region -us-east-1)"
+	b.eval "$(aws ecr get-login --region -us-east-1)"
-		"docker push ecr_URL/surfline:{Git_Commit}
+	c."docker push ecr_URL/surfline:{Git_Commit}
-	c)SAVE.
+	d.)SAVE.

-	d)login to the jenkins box and ssh -i mykey ubuntu@jenkinsIP  **MAJOR KEY ALERT** i.sudo su-jenkins and run AWS Configure and enter proper AWS ACcess and Secret Keys **MAJOR KEY ALERT** 5)Create another new freestyle project
+6)login to the jenkins box and ssh -i mykey ubuntu@jenkinsIP  **MAJOR KEY ALERT**
+		i.sudo su-jenkins and run AWS Configure and enter proper AWS ACcess and Secret Keys **MAJOR KEY ALERT**

+7)Create another new freestyle project

 	a) same as 4(b) except the command will be different cd sealbeachbaby (I'm from seal beach, idk why the baby is in there terraform was probably driving me crazy) touch mykey **MAJOR KEY ALERT**